 - Narrator: Nick's second wife, Nettie (Coleen Gray), narrates the beginning and end of the film.

 - Non-Indicative Name: As noted above, there is no Kiss of Death in Kiss of Death.

 - Orphanage of Love: The orphanage where Nick retrieves his kids seems to be a pretty decent place.

-- Police Are Useless: First D'Angelo and the district attorney's office botch the case against Udo, leading to his acquittal and putting Nick in a very dangerous position.
-Then the police lose their tail on Udo, leaving him free to come after Tommy.
+- Police Are Useless: First D'Angelo and the district attorney's office botch the case against Tommy, leading to his acquittal and putting Nick in a very dangerous position.
+Then the police lose their tail on Tommy, leaving Nick free to come after him.

 - Real Stitches for Fake Snitches: Seen in the remake.
 Ronnie Gannon gets Jimmy Kilmartin re-involved with the car theft racket, leading to his arrest.
 Then he's indirectly responsible for Jimmy's wife Bev getting killed while Jimmy is inside.
 Jimmy gets revenge by offering the cops details on an old job he helped pull, coming clean about his own involvement but excluding all mention of Ronnie.
 When everyone involved is arrested except for Ronnie, their boss Little Junior Brown assumes he's the rat and beats him to death.